The Broken Windows Theory Applies to Technical Debt: Method

 \subsubsection{Analysis Procedure}

-We used Bayesian data analysis (BDA) to analyze the data from our experiments.
-Bayesian data analysis allows the specification of a model, which is then fitted using empirical data through Bayesian updating~\cite{McElreath2020StatisticalRethinking}.
-This model can then be queried for multiple scenarios~\cite{McElreath2020StatisticalRethinking}.
+We used Bayesian data analysis (BDA) to analyze the data from our experiment.
+Bayesian data analysis allows the specification of a model, which is then fitted using empirical data through Bayesian updating~\citep{McElreath2020StatisticalRethinking}.
+This model can then be queried for multiple scenarios~\citep{McElreath2020StatisticalRethinking}.
 In contrast, a traditional frequentist analysis arrives at a result that is either \emph{significant} or \emph{insignificant}, which is entirely dependent on their selection of $\alpha$ (which commonly is set to $0.05$ in the natural sciences).
-Wasserstein et al.\ postulate that the fixation with \emph{statistical significance} is unhealthy, and thus, they encourage a move ``beyond statistical significance''~\cite{Wasserstein2019Moving0.05}.
+Wasserstein et al.\ postulate that the fixation with \emph{statistical significance} is unhealthy, and thus, they encourage a move \say{beyond statistical significance}~\citep{Wasserstein2019Moving0.05}.
 Employing BDA is one way of following this suggestion which, according to Wasserstein et al., could prevent the software engineering community from ending up in a replication crisis like certain other disciplines.

 A challenge with using BDA is that there is no widely accepted standard procedure.
-We largely followed the \emph{Bayesian workflow} laid out by Gelman et al.~\cite{Gelman2020BayesianWorkflow}.
+We largely followed the \emph{Bayesian workflow} laid out by~\cite{Gelman2020BayesianWorkflow}.
 However, there are many fine points to the iterative process of model building that they do not cover in detail.

-We have multiple questions we would like the data to answer, each requiring its own specifically tailored model.
+We have multiple questions we would like to answer, each requiring its own specifically tailored model.
 To keep our analysis consistent, we used a uniform procedure to create and evaluate all models.
 Our complete analysis, conducted in accordance with the procedure detailed in this section, can be found in our replication package.\footnote{Available at \rppresent{}, source available at \rpgithub{} and \rpdoi{}}

 We began the model building process by plotting the data and extracting some descriptive statistics (e.g., mean, variance, and median) to get a rough understanding of its distribution.
 We then created an initial model by choosing an appropriate distribution type and adding our essential predictors.
 We based this choice on whether the distribution type accurately described the underlying data generation process that produced the data and how well it fitted the empirical data.